damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 <div class="panel-body">

-Yes, I'm purple!
-Hover the cursor over me! :)
+Hey!
+Hover the cursor over me and guess what?! :)
 {: .purple}

 </div>